-It is not necessary to my argument that racism be shown to be ontologically sinful, sinful as an actual, ultimate fact.
-The argument therefore requires no belief in the veracity of the Christian doctrine of sin, although many may believe racism is indeed sinful as that term is understood doctrinally.
-My thesis is a more modest one: there is a resonance between the depiction of sin and the depiction of racism, a resonance at the level of lived experience.
-Whatever the ultimate reality of sin, its characterization of the experience of human life usefully illuminates the experience of racism; it helps capture the reality of that experience.4 Further, the lived experience of what it means to understand sin and yet be able to act may usefully inform what it means to experience racism and yet also act.
-To argue for a resonance between sin and racism rather than some identity may as well be more true to Bell's work.
-As I will explore, Bell's religious background and religious faith permeate his work and provide him with a deep source of his resilience.
-This faith, which commentaries on Bell have not sufficiently assessed, seems a key element of Bell's belief in the availability and merit of action despite racism's permanence.
+racism rather than some identity may as well be more true to Bell's work.
+As I will explore, Bell's religious background and religious faith permeate his work and provide him a deep source of his resilience.5 This faith, which commentaries on Bell have not sufficiently assessed, seems a key element of Bell's belief in the availability and merit of action despite racism's permanence.
 So the resonance seems very strong between Bell's call to action in the face of racism and the theological call to action in spite of sin.
-And yet despite the prevalence of religious vocabulary in Bell's writings, the topic of sin itself little appears, a point I shall also probe.
-The theology of sin discussed here is therefore not necessarily Bell's own.
-Hence the argument is one of the resonance between racism and sin rather than their identity, and my subject is theology and Derrick Bell rather than Derrick Bell's theology.
+And yet despite the prevalence of religious vocabulary in Bell's writings, the topic of sin itself little appears, a topic I shall also probe.6 Hence the argument is one of the resonance between racism and sin rather than their identity, and my title is on theology and Derrick Bell rather than Derrick Bell's theology, which would imply that the theology discussed here is necessarily Bell's own.

 Part I develops Bell's thesis that racism is permanent, an ineradicable structure in American life.7 Bell's stance here is unrelenting and a direct and deep challenge to liberal notions of racial progress.
-This section draws out the social facts Bell provides about the status of Blacks in American society8 and examines Bell's argument for the continuing
+This section draws out the social facts Bell provides about the status of blacks in American society8 and examines Bell's argument for the continuing disparity